The Swan (theatre): Pembroke's Men

 Because both court and city were interested in limiting the number of acting troupes in London, and because there was, consequently, a glut of large open-roof venues in the city, the Swan was only intermittently home to drama.
 Along with The Isle of Dogs, the most famous play to premiere there was Thomas Middleton's A Chaste Maid in Cheapside, performed by the newly merged Lady Elizabeth's Men in 1613.
 The theatre offered other popular entertainments, such as swashbuckling competitions and bear-baiting.

+Desertion and decay

 For the next eight years, the building was used occasionally for special entertainment.
 After 1615 the Swan was deserted for five years, but used again in 1621 by some actors who are unknown.
 They did not stay for long.

 The building grew decrepit over the next two decades.
 In Nicholas Goodman's 1632 pamphlet Holland's Leaguer, the theatre is described as "now fallen into decay, and, like a dying swan, hangs her head and sings her own dirge."
 Historical sources do not mention the Swan after that date.